Clifford-Yen/HerculesDoc/source/_build/html/_sources/rst/input/output.rst.txt

     * Type: Multiple numbers
     * Format: ``x_lat y_lon z_depth dx nx dy ny strk dp``
     * Description: Values used to define the planes. ``x_lat``, ``y_lon``, and ``z_depth`` define the origin of a plane. ``dx`` and ``dy`` are the spacing along X and Y directions. ``nx`` and ``ny`` are the number of grid points along X and Y directions. ``strk`` is the strike angle (in degree) measured from the true north clockwise, and ``dp`` is the dip angle (in degree).
 This parameter is required if ``number_output_planes`` is bigger than ``0``.
 Note that if the number of listed ``output_planes`` is more than ``number_output_planes``, Hercules will only use the first ``number_output_planes`` planes.

+To better understand the format of the plane output files, refer to the section :ref:`Plane outputs`.

 Checkpoint